sl-sh-dev/sl-sh/README.md

 It supports quote and backquote (with , and ,@ expansion).

-It supports Common Lisp style keywork symbols with colon.
+It supports Common Lisp style keyword symbols with colon.

 The config directory is \~/.config/sl-sh.
 The binary will have a built in config (lisp/slshrc), you can put your own slshrc file the config directory (\~/.config/sl-sh).